 The vSphere High Availability (HA) feature for ESXi hosts in a cluster provides protection for a guest OS and its applications, by restarting the virtual machine if a guest OS or application failure occurs.
-The HA feature provides this reset capability through two different mechanisms:
+The HA feature provides this reset capability using two different mechanisms:

-- 1 VM Monitoring Guest OS heartbeats issued by the VMware Tools process. - 2 Application Monitoring Heartbeats issued by a program that uses the HA Application Monitoring SDK to communicate with the VMware Tools process and the vSphere HA agent.
+- VM Monitoring Guest OS heartbeats issued by the VMware Tools process. - Application Monitoring Heartbeats issued by a program that uses the HA Application Monitoring SDK to communicate with the VMware Tools process and the vSphere HA agent.
 This mechanism involves local monitoring by the program to avoid the overhead of sending messages to and from vCenter Server.

-Figure 4-1 depicts the monitoring and reset capability of host and virtual machine.
+The following figure depicts the monitoring and reset capability of host and virtual machine.